Ferris-Labs/site-draft/content/en/docs/Overview/FERRIS_EXECUTOR_BENEFITS_FEATURES.md

 ---
 categories: ["Overview", "Placeholders"]
 tags: ["features","docs"]
-title: "FerrisFX Features and Benefits"
+title: "Features & Benefits"
-linkTitle: "FerrisFX Features and Benefits"
+linkTitle: "Features & Benefits"
 weight: -11
 description: >
-  A short overview of the benefits and features of ferrisFX
+  A short overview of the benefits and features of FerrisFX
 ---

 **FerrisFX** is a platform for building highly scalable, cross-network  sync or async microservices and agents.